 People diagnosed with cancer may be nauseated, have no desire to eat or taste food differently.
 Some patients also need IV or oral nutrition replacement if their bodies aren’t absorbing nutrients.

 They often struggle with fatigue during and after treatment.
 It may take a year to return to normal activity level.
-Let your loved one start with mild activity regularly and decide how much he or she can handle.
+Help your loved one start with mild activity regularly and decide how much he or she can handle.

 Other cancer treatment side effects may include